souzayb/market-project/README.md

 # market-project
- Sell system projetc for a local market
+ Selling system projetc for a local market